Best Scuba Diving Destinations in the Caribbean

 What Aquatic Life Can You Find?

 Land species include basilisk lizards, a variety of frogs, toads, and caiman.
-Some islands also have sloths, marmosets, capuchins, manatees and the occasional jaguars, pumas, and ocelots.
-Hundreds of species of birds have also settled along the islands and birdwatchers visit the place to observe them.
+Some islands also have sloths, marmosets, capuchins, manatees, and the occasional jaguars, pumas, and ocelots.
+Hundreds of species of birds have also settled all over the islands and birdwatchers visit the place to observe them.

 The most popular and commonly seen aquatic species include the banded tube sponge, coral shrimp, blue tang, dolphins, wrasses, damselfish, gorgonians, eels, angelfish, eagle rays, squirrelfish, parrotfish, and sharks.

 10 Best Destinations for Diving in the Caribbean

 The Caribbean is the world’s most popular destination for scuba diving because of the abundance of perfect destinations for scuba diving.
 Here is our list of the top 15 picks.

 This small island in Honduras is the favorite among the scuba diving community.
 It offers shore diving, deep-sea boat-diving, and night diving for enthusiasts.
 Roatan offers perfect facilities for singles, groups, or families.